RamishBhagwandeenAutoElectrical/RamishBhagwandeenAutoElectrical.github.io/index.md

 ## Ramish Bhawandeen Auto electrical

+We are tradesmen that are specialized in electrical wiring of motor vehicles.
+We do installation of new electrical components, maintenance and repair of existing electrical components, troubleshooting and much more.
+We are located at 562-3 Southern Main Road Chase Village at the back of Bhagwandeen compound.
+You also get our location at https://goo.gl/maps/eLG3ReSuLZGH9Hyr6

 You can use [editor on GitHub](https://github.com/RamishBhagwandeenAutoElectrical/RamishBhagwandeenAutoElectrical.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.